jenny-15/PHYS-S-12-Assignments/_posts/2019-07-25-09:Electronic Output Devices.md

 ### 09: Electronic Output Devices-July 29

 During this lab we worked with electronic output devices.
-I chose to use the Arduino nRF24L01 to transmit between two Arduinos.The two circuits on both Arduinos are the same, but the code is slightly different.
+I chose to use the Arduino nRF24L01, a radio module, to transmit between two Arduinos.The two circuits on both Arduinos are the same, but the code is slightly different.
 The objective is to get a LED to light on one Arduino when a button on the other is pressed and vice versa.

 The diagram I used to set up the circuit is below: